 \subsection{Proof of \cref{thm:domination}}

-We draw inspiration from the proof techniques presented in~\cite{AA-SK-GM:2021} and extend them to the case of biased undiscounted distributions.
-Since $\pi_\theta(a \, | \, s)=\theta_{s,a}$, we first give the specific expectation form of unbiased and biased policy gradient in direction parameterization case
+We draw inspiration from the proof techniques in~\cite{AA-SK-GM:2021} and extend them to the case of biased distributions.
+Since $\pi_\theta(a \, | \, s)=\theta_{s,a}$, we first give the specific expectation form of unbiased and biased policy gradient in the direct parameterization case

 Consider the performance difference lemma:

 \begin{lemma}[Performance difference lemma~{\cite[Lemma 6.1]{SK-JL:2002}}]Let $A^\pi(s,a)$ denote the advantage function of state-action pair $(s,a)$.
 For any policies $\pi$ and $\tilde{\pi}$